Dallas Attorneys Prevail in Agency Malpractice Suit

 Feb 19, 2020

-Dallas attorneys Jason Jobe and Ben Weible successfully defended an insurance agency in a malpractice-based trial in Dallas County.
+Dallas attorney Jason Jobe successfully defended an insurance agency in a malpractice-based trial in Dallas County.
 The plaintiff sought damages in excess of $700,000 through claims of alleged violations of the Texas Deceptive Trade Practices Act and the Texas Insurance Code.